 Even though it's known as the Sunshine State, Florida can experience its share of dangerously cold weather for limited periods of time.
 That point was effectively driven home early in 2010, when Floridians endured 13 consecutive days of below-freezing temperatures across large areas of the state and thermometers showed decidedly un-tropical readings as far south as the Everglades and the Florida Keys.

 To deal with this kind of weather, Floridians should follow the Five Ps of Cold Weather Preparedness:

-- Protect peopleProtect plants

-- Protect exposed pipes
+- Protect people Protect exposed

-- Protect pets
+- Protect plants Protect pets

-- · Practice fire safety
+- Practice fire safety